Migrant deaths along the Mexico–United States border: Trends

 Mexico–United States barrier at the border of Tijuana, Mexico and San Diego, USA.
 The crosses represent migrants who have died in crossing attempts.
 Some who are identified, some not.
 Surveillance tower in the background.

 A study by the Center for Immigration Research at the University of Houston found that, "In the late 1980s, the number of foreign transient deaths usually exceeded 300, and peaked in 1988 at 355.
 Thereafter, the number of deaths fell to 180 in 1993 and 1994.
-After 1994 the number of deaths started to increase again, peaking in 2000 at 370.
+After 1994, the number of deaths started to increase again, peaking in 2000 at 370.
 Border Patrol counts for 2001 and 2002 show a small decrease in the number of deaths in those years compared to 2000."

-The number of deaths of illegal immigrants along the border has increased on a regular, yearly basis since the middle 1990s, particularly in the state of Arizona.
-As of summer 2006, tighter enforcement in Arizona has likely led to fewer deaths there, but border wide fatalities were approaching the record pace of 2005.
+The number of deaths of illegal immigrants along the border has increased on a regular, yearly basis since the mid-1990s, particularly in the state of Arizona.
+As of summer 2006, tighter enforcement in Arizona has likely led to fewer deaths there, but border-wide fatalities were approaching the record pace of 2005.

-In 2012, the United States Border Patrol found the remains of 463 migrants in the U.S., of which 177 were discovered along the section of the border near Tucson, Arizona.
+In 2012, the United States Border Patrol found the dead remains of 463 migrants in the U.S., of which 177 were discovered along the border section near Tucson, Arizona.
 The Rio Grande Valley of South Texas reported 150 migrant remains found, a jump from 2011 due to the increased numbers of Central American migrants.

 An ethnographer by the name of Seth Holmes noted that there were 500 deaths in the Tucson region just in his second year of field studies.
-This shows how there was a high number of fatalities in a concentrated geographical area suggesting that the overall total along the U.S. Mexico border was higher.
+This shows how there was a high number of fatalities in a concentrated geographical area, suggesting that the overall total along the U.S.-Mexico border was higher.